What is the Million Dollar Club?

 - Grow my blog (side hustle) to a level that I can live off

 - Become financially independent (not the same as being a millionaire)

 - Build net worth to 1,000,000

 My Progress Towards Becoming a Millionaire

 You can follow all of my progress on my returns page, through my monthly updates and through this page here.
-I don’t share dollar details, however, I do share exactly how much I passively earn (in percentage) from each platform.
+I don’t share dollar details, however, I do share exactly how much I passively earn (in percentage) from each platform, and my progress towards Financial Independence.
 You could always plug in your own numbers and determine how long it would take!

 I know through saving, being frugal with unimportant things and by investing, I will reach 1 million dollars.
 Its a matter of WHEN not IF.